 - Use stone and tile to add different textures and elements.

-With some reclaimed wood wall ideas, inspiration from Pinterest, and a little bit of time, your home will be looking great!
+With some reclaimed wood wall ideas, inspiration from Pinterest, and a little bit of time, your home will look great!

 Finding the Right Reclaimed Wood

 Our reclaimed wood paneling for walls and ceilings comes in a variety of colors and styles.
 From Oak and Ash to Elm, mixed hardwoods, and Pine, we have something for everyone.
-You’ll also be able to find more examples of different ways that you can incorporate reclaimed wood in your home on our blog.
+Find more examples of ways you can incorporate reclaimed wood on our blog.

 Thanks for reading and good luck on your project!